anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 to integrate with the kubelet on a Kubernetes Node.
-The CRI decouples the kubelet from the runtime that is running in the Host OS, meaning that the code required to integrate kubelet with a container runtime is not part of the kubelet itself (i.e. if a new container runtime is needed and it uses CRI, it will work with kubelet).
+The CRI decouples the kubelet from the runtime that is running in the Host OS, meaning that the code required to integrate kubelet with a container runtime is not part of the kubelet itself (i.e., if a new container runtime is needed and it uses CRI, it will work with kubelet).
 Examples of this type of runtime include containerd (with CRI plugin) and cri-o, which is built specifically to work with Kubernetes.